How to Prepare Your Home for Seasonal Changes Safely

 Natural disasters such as a fire are an unexpected force of nature.
 However, I have seen numerous chimney fire claims due to latent winter damage that could have been prevented.
 The worst thing a homeowner can do is procrastinate on correcting the hazards in their home.
 In this case, you do not want the cause of a house fire be something that was avoidable.

-Vice President – Adjusters International
+Greg Raab Vice President - Adjusters International

 Inspect outdoor play equipment to make sure it is safe for using for children